Ed-von-Schleck/cbob/README.md

 #### Adding a file to a target ####

 Building a target means building all source files that are added to it.
-You can use wildcards like `src/*.c`, but it will *not* magically add files you add to `src/` after that (it does not track the directory, only files). `cbob` currently accepts non-standard file endings, but your compiler may complain.
-To add one or many files, do
+You can use wildcards like `src/*.c`, but it will *not* magically add files you add to `src/` after that (it does not track the directory, only files). `cbob` does not accept non-standard file endings.
+There's no need to add header files or other dependencies.
+To add one or more files, do
 ```bash
 cbob new <target-name> <path-to-source-file> [<path-to-other-source-file> ...]
 ```